 Extra Credits discusses subjects from video games to world history in a weekly video lesson series with over a million YouTube subscribers.
 By applying the same research that the entertainment industries have so successfully used to get and keep people’s attention, Extra Credits makes education as engaging as watching a movie or playing a game.

 2008: Daniel Floyd creates the first Extra Credits video, inadvertently, as part of a school assignment while he completes his graduate studies.
 (This first series of videos was initially known as "Video Games And..." and would receive the Extra Credits title after it became an official show.)

 2011: The show moves to Penny Arcade TV.

-2015: The Extra Play channel is created as an experimental playground for the team's urges to do casual, occasionally analytical "let's-plays, and the first Extra Frames videos appear here.
+2015: The Extra Play channel is created as an experimental playground for casual, goofy let's-plays, and the first Extra Frames videos appear here.

 Our Current Team